Flatcova/ImageProcessingAPI-Udacity/README.md

 ### Aditional Scripts

-1. to run eslint and prettier you can use the next scripts and check for any error and clean the code.
+1. Run eslint and prettier, you can use the next scripts to check for any error and clean the code.
 ```
 npm run lint
 ```